Selling your mirrorless kit and going back to a digital SLR?

 A Nikon 1 next to the smallest mirrorless ILC from Fujifilm (here the X-A5).
 The X-A5 is larger but produces much nicer pictures, out of the camera.

-The J series and fun and cute cameras, let down but insufficient image quality – the J5 apart – and by unreliable lenses.
+The J series are fun and cute cameras, let down but insufficient image quality – the J5 apart – and by unreliable lenses.
 A J1 in working order can be had for far less than $100 with a standard zoom, and a body only J5 can not be found at less than $200.
 Non standard lenses (tested, and in good working order) are more expensive ($100 to $400 depending on the model).

 Well lit, close up – another good picture – at least technically.